brandnewbox/s2i-build-publish-plugin/README.md

 # S2I build plugin for Jenkins

-We would love to have this.
+Recently we have enjoyed using [source-to-image](https://github.com/openshift/source-to-image) to build our Ruby on Rails Docker images.
+We wanted something that would allow Jenkins to build the images as well.

 # Plugin development